YonghaoZhao722/YeastSAMDoc/docs/index.md

 # YeastSAM
 YeastSAM is a model and a framework for yeast cell analysis and mask processing.
-It provides an intuitive GUI launcher and various tools for generating masks, image registration, and outline conversion.
+It provides an intuitive GUI launcher and various tools for generating masks, image registration, outline conversion, and mother-bud pair separation.
 This manual provides a step-by-step guide to installing and using YeastSAM, a toolbox designed for cell analysis and FISH-Quant integration.
 All tools support image series processing.

 <video width="35%" autoplay loop muted>
   <source src="videos/demo.mp4" type="video/mp4">